Classification of Grievances

 CIBIL Timelines for Resolution

-- CIBIL will resolve any complaint within 30 days from the date of receipt of the complaint.
+- Total Turnaround Time: CIBIL must completely resolve any complaint within a maximum of 30 calendar days from the date of receipt.

-- CIBIL will tak 9 days to close the complaint.
+- CIBIL Update Window: CIBIL is allocated 9 days to process the bank's response and close the ticket.

 CIBIL provides various channels for resolving grievances related to CIBIL report or CIBIL company Credit Information Report (CCR).
 Once you have raised a dispute CIBIL will contact the lender to confirm if the information in the credit report is correct or not and resolve it within a month.